amritanjali123/Image_generation_form_prevous_image_optical_flow/README.md

 # Image generation from prevous image by warping the flow calculated from the images using optical flow algorithm HS and LK

+### Completed cource Introduction to Computer Vision by  Dr. Mubarak Shah <a href="https://www.youtube.com/playlist?list=PLd3hlSJsX_Imk_BPmB_H3AQjFKZS9XgZm">Cource Link</a> and built this project.
 This method can be used for image compression where we can optimize the memory issue occurs in storing a large number of images here I am using the satellite image to calculate the flow  main code is in   <a href="https://github.com/amritanjali123/Image_generation_form_prevous_image_optical_flow/blob/master/wrap.ipynb">warp.ipynb</a>

+#### Some Useful link from where I took help during building this project.
 generating new image by opencv https://github.com/opencv/opencv/issues/11068 https://github.com/lmb-freiburg/flownet2/issues/89